No one with undetectable viral load transmitted HIV in Partner Study

 No transmission is not the same as zero transmission chances.
 The researchers calculated the confidence intervals of 95% for the observed results.

 What this means is that they calculated the probabilities of zero transmissions being the 'true' fact and what was the maximum risk of transmission.

 I give the results observed.

 They established that there was a chance that 95% (in a couple where sexual activity is average for the study group) the largest possible risk of transmission of a partner was 0,45% per year and anal sex 1% per year .

-The PARTNER is recruiting gay men and couples, as noted above, its full results will not leave before 2017.
-Until then we need to be careful about what he proved, and as Jen Lundgren said, will never be displayed with mathematical certainty that the risk of someone transmission in successful HIV therapy is absolutely zero.
-Furthermore, these results exclude situations where the failed ART HIV-positive partner, although there were few of these cases.
+PARTNER is recruiting gay men's couples and, as noted above, your full outcome will not come out before 2017.
+Until then we need to be careful about what it has proven, and, as Jen Lundgren pointed out, it will never be possible to show with mathematical certainty that the risk of transmission of someone in successful HIV therapy is absolutely zero.
+In addition, these results exclude situations where ART failed in the HIV-positive partner, although there were few of these cases.

 Tradução: Rodrigo Sgobbi Pellegrini